MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ## Phylogenetic analysis

+XXX Rework this section based on modified results after recent re-scoring.

 ![Strict consensus tree](figures/phylogeny/figure-f-phylogeny.png)

-> **Figure F.** Strict consensus of 2376 most parsimonious trees of length 2661 found by phylogenetic analysis using equal weights (protocol described in text).
+> **Figure F.** Strict consensus of 2376 most parsimonious trees of length 2662 found by phylogenetic analysis using equal weights (protocol described in text).
 The Archbishop is highlighted in bold, and is recovered as part of a polytomy at the base of the clade of "advanced somphospondylians", marked AS.

 XXX To follow